What Terpene Preservation Means

 Light Protection

-UV light breaks down terpene molecules through photodegradation.
-Amber glass containers, opaque packaging, and dark storage areas prevent light damage.
-Clear containers should only be used for short-term display purposes.
+UV breaks down terpene molecules through photodegradation.
+Amber glass, opaque packaging, and dark storage prevent this.
+Clear containers work only for short-term display.

-Oxygen causes oxidation that changes terpene structure and creates off-flavors.
-Vacuum sealing, nitrogen flushing, and airtight containers minimize air contact.
-Frequent container opening allows air exchange that degrades preserved compounds.
+Oxygen oxidizes terpenes, changing their structure and creating off-flavors.
+Vacuum sealing, nitrogen flushing, and airtight containers cut air contact.
+Every time you open a container, you're letting in air that degrades what's inside.

 Humidity Balance